 Using nanopore sequencing, researchers have directly identified DNA and RNA base modifications at nucleotide resolution, including 5-methylcytosine, 5-hydroxymethylcytosine, N6-methyladenosine, and 5-bromodeoxyuridine in DNA; and N6-methyladenosine in RNA, with detection of other natural or synthetic epigenetic modifications possible through training basecalling algorithms.
 One of the most widespread genomic modifications is 5-methylcytosine (5mC), which most frequently occurs at CpG dinucleotides.
-Compared to whole-genome bisulfite sequencing, the traditional method of 5mC detection, nanopore technology can offer many advantages which we will explore in this post with the aid of newly released data in our ONT Open Datasets archive.
+Compared to whole-genome bisulfite sequencing, the traditional method of 5mC detection, nanopore technology can offer many advantages which we will explore in this post with the aid of newly released data in our Oxford Nanopore Open Data archive.

 For more information and help downloading data from our open dataset archive see the Datasets Tutorials page.
 All the data referred to in this blog can be accessed under: